 Consider running 'Holiday Promotions of the Day' which encourages customers to come back to the store for repeat orders, (hopefully!) transforming them into a lifetime customer over time.

 Consider implementing personalized outreach to specific sets of your customers (or previous customers who have already purchased from your store).
 Customizing your messages to certain audiences consistently gives improved results.

 There are loads of different ways you can do this, check out the examples included in

-this collection of cold email template posts from my buddy Vukasin at Lemlist, which outlines multiple humerous, engaging and interesting ways you can effectively reach your audience.
+this collection of cold email template posts from Lemlist, which outlines multiple humerous, engaging and interesting ways you can effectively reach your audience.

-4. Use this as a time to audit and optimize
+5. Use the build-up to the Holidays as a time to audit and optimize

-If you haven't already started doing so, start implementing seasonal PPC words into your strategy.
+If you haven't already started doing so, start implementing seasonal PPC keywords into your strategy.